regularize-in-paris/regularize-in-paris.github.io/index.md

 ---
 layout: page
-title: "Workshop and School"
+title: "Summer School"
 description: "Structured Regularization for High-Dimensional Data Analysis"
 header-img: "img/ihp1.jpg"
 ---

-Welcome to the mathematical workshop and graduate school "Structured Regularization for High-Dimensional Data Analysis".
+Welcome to the mathematical summer school "Structured Regularization for High-Dimensional Data Analysis".

 Where and when
 ===========================

-The conference will take place from June 19th to 23rd in [Institut Henri Poincaré](http://www.ihp.fr/), in Paris, France.
+The summer school will take place from June 19th to 23rd in [Institut Henri Poincaré](http://www.ihp.fr/), in Paris, France.

 Registration